Home Compare CPR.MI vs HEXA-B.ST

 Davide Campari-Milano N.V. vs Hexagon AB (publ): Which Stock Looks Stronger in 2026?

-Hexagon AB (publ) holds the cleaner structural position, with the lead spread across valuation and growth.
+Hexagon AB (publ) holds the cleaner structural position, with the lead spread across profitability and valuation.
 Davide Campari-Milano does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.